 - Out of the box integrations and developer APIs make it possible to make video a part of the business systems your employees already use

-Find Out More About Supporting Corporate Learning With Video
+Find Out More About Supporting Employee L&D With Video

 In our complete white paper, 14 Ways to Use Video for Formal and Informal Learning, we help L&D practitioners make the business case for doing more with video.
 In it, you’ll learn about the 5 benefits that help convince your decision makers to use video in more ways for L&D, 14 ideas for supporting and scaling formal and informal learning with video, and 1 technology — the video platform — that simplifies the use of video for learning.